junxit/us-congress-bills-117/metadata.md

 - 2022-09-09 — Placed on the Union Calendar, Calendar No. 354.
 - 2022-09-09 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 117-457, Part I.
 - 2022-09-09 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 117-457, Part I.
+- 2022-09-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-19 — Considered as unfinished business. (consideration: CR H7946-7947)
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7886-7893)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1456.
+- 2022-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-19 — Mr. Malinowski moved to suspend the rules and pass the bill, as amended.
+- 2022-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 290 - 125 (Roll no. 440). (text: CR H7886-7891)
+- 2022-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 290 - 125 (Roll no. 440).(text: CR H7886-7891)